-Being more efficient in the field has helped residential construction companies, like Level Homes in Baton Rogue, operate successfully amid affordability concerns, new home prices are at an all-time high, 27% above 2005 after adjusting for inflation.
+Being more efficient in the field has helped residential construction companies and contractors, like Level Homes in Baton Rogue, operate successfully amid affordability concerns.
+New home prices are at an all-time high, 27% above 2005 after adjusting for inflation.
 Using Fieldwire’s platform and mobile construction app, Level Homes can conduct digital QA/QC and inspections on-the-fly, collaborate with trades and specialty contractors and communicate on-site in real-time.
 In part due to the efficiencies gained with Fieldwire, Level Homes will complete almost 300 new homes by the end of 2018, and they say they’re prepared to do it all again next year.

-To see how Level Homes boosts productivity with residential construction software, please register for our free webinar on November 14.
+To see how Level Homes boosts productivity with residential construction software, please register for our free webinar on-demand.
 In the meantime, here are four key tips for residential construction companies, with examples from Level Homes, on how to work smarter, faster, and save time and money on projects.

 Connect your dispersed teams

 When it comes to building a home, there are many players to consider: the concrete sub, electrician, plumber, tiler, carpenter, painter. . .
 The list goes on.
 Keeping all of these people on the same page is critical to the success of your project.
 If one player makes a mistake or causes a delay, the whole team fails, and the game runs overtime at a significant cost.
 That’s why it’s important to use residential field management software that connects all of your trades in one place with a single residential construction communication platform.
 With Fieldwire, residential construction managers at Level Homes no longer need to be on-site at all times to communicate with trade technicians.

 “If you’ve got a technician already in that development, then you can relay that task to them and they can complete it that day.
 It can minimize travel time and they can easily resolve issues when they’re at the development instead of going back-and-forth.”